 Loving unconditionally when you're furious isn't easy.
 In fact, it's such heavy lifting of the heart that it builds real love muscle.
 But nothing changes your child's behavior quite as quickly.

-to show up as a real teacher for your child, and help her process her upset constructively.
+be able to show up as a real teacher for your child, and help her process her upset constructively.
+How?

 1. When you're angry, shift your attention away from your child and concentrate on calming yourself.

-or freeze, which means the learning parts of the brain shut down.)
+into fight, flight or freeze, which means the learning parts of the brain shut down.